 The shooting star candle strategy explores a small bearish reversal candlestick pattern that looks similar to the inverted hammer.
-Among price action traders the shooting star is also known as the Pin Bar and it has some distinctive price features, which makes it very “dangerous” pattern, if it develops at the right location.
+Among price action traders the shooting star is also known as the Pin Bar and it has some distinctive price features.
+This makes it a very “dangerous” pattern if it develops at the right location.

 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy every week directly into your email box.

-Once you understand what is shooting star trading, you’ll understand why a one candle pattern has such a power to signal the reversal of a bullish trend.
+Once you understand what shooting star trading is, you’ll understand why a one candle pattern has such a power to signal the reversal of a bullish trend.
 Very few people are good at reversal trading.
-In fact most traders do it so badly that they burn out their accounts.
+In fact, most traders do it so badly that they burn out their accounts.

 The best shooting star strategy will address this issue and will show you how to catch a falling knife without cutting off our fingers.
 The shooting star candlestick pattern can help you how to spot a top in the market and how to trade it properly.

 First of all, let’s just go through some basics:

 A shooting star is a bearish reversal chart pattern that is characterized by a long upper wick, little or nonexistent lower wick and a small body.
 In technical analysis, the shooting star pin bar is made up of a single candlestick.